-A vehicle-specific Certification label is attached to the vehicle's center pillar (B-pillar).
-The label may show the gross weight capacity of the vehicle, called the Gross Vehicle Weight Rating (GVWR).
+A vehicle-specific Certification label, found on the vehicle center pillar (B-pillar), may show the gross weight capacity of the vehicle, called the Gross Vehicle Weight Rating (GVWR).
 The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.
+Never exceed the GVWR for the vehicle, or the Gross Axle Weight Rating (GAWR) for either the front or rear axle.